Beauchamp Brogan Distinguished Professor of Law

 - Courses Taught: Administrative Law, Constitutional Law, Law, Science, and Technology, Space Law, Internet Law

 - Additional Information: SSRN

 Professor Reynolds is one of the most prolific scholars on the UT faculty.
 His special interests are law and technology and constitutional law issues, and his work has appeared in a wide variety of publications, including the Columbia Law Review, the Virginia Law Review, the University of Pennsylvania Law Review, the Wisconsin Law Review, the Harvard Journal of Law and Technology, Law and Policy in International Business, Jurimetrics, and the High Technology Law Journal.
-Professor Reynolds has also written in the New York Times, Washington Post, Washington Times, Los Angeles Times, and Wall Street Journal, as well as other popular publications.
-He is also a contributing editor at Popular Mechanics magazine, and writes a regular column for the Washington Examiner.
+Professor Reynolds has also written in the New York Times, Washington Post, Washington Times, Los Angeles Times, Road & Track, Urb, and Wall Street Journal, as well as other popular publications.
+He is also a contributing editor at Popular Mechanics magazine, and writes a regular column for USA Today.
 He is the co-author of Outer Space: Problems of Law and Policy and The Appearance of Impropriety: How the Ethics Wars Have Undermined American Government, Business, and Society.
 His most recent book is An Army of Davids: How Markets and Technology Empower Ordinary People To Beat Big Media, Big Government and Other Goliaths.